250th anniversary of Captain Cook's voyage to Australia

-The exhibition charts the journey of Cook and his crew along Australia's coastline, delving into the past, present and future of eight Indigenous communities along the way.
-Visitors can engage with stories, objects and multimedia that reflect all sides of this complex turning point in Australia's history.
+The exhibition charted the journey of Cook and his crew along Australia's coastline, delving into the past, present and future of eight Indigenous communities along the way.
+Visitors could engage with stories, objects and multimedia that reflect all sides of this complex turning point in Australia's history.

 Cook and the Pacific Exhibition (National Library of Australia)